VersusCenter

 Pros

-• Native AI chat and code generation without plugin setup
+• Includes inline editing, chat, and autonomous code generation without plugin overhead

 Cons

-• Requires learning a new editor if switching from VS Code
+• Requires switching from your existing editor if not already on VS Code

-• Smaller ecosystem of extensions compared to VS Code
+• Smaller ecosystem and fewer third-party integrations compared to native VS Code

 GitHub Copilot